-(1) # of Head Start staff (2) # of contracted staff B.16 Total number of staff who left during the program year (including turnover that occurred while the program was not in session, e.g. summer months) 12 0 a.
-Of these, the number who were replaced 8 0 of staff B.17 The number of teachers, preschool assistant teachers, family child care providers, and home visitors who left during the program year (including turnover that occurred while classes and home visits were not in session, e.g. during summer months) 12 a.
-Of these, the number who were replaced 8 b.
-Of these, the number who left while classes and home visits were in session 0
+(1) # of Head Start or Early Head Start staff (2) # of contracted staff B.16 Total number of staff who left during the program year (including turnover that occurred while the program was not in session, e.g., summer months) 3 0 a.
+Of these, the number who were replaced 2 0 of staff B.17 The number of teachers, preschool assistant teachers, family child care providers, and home visitors who left during the program year (including turnover that occurred while classes and home visits were not in session, e.g., during summer months) 2 a.
+Of these, the number who were replaced 1 b.
+Of these, the number who left while classes and home visits were in session 2 c.
+Of these, the number that were teachers who left the program 0